 - It’s cheaper.
 It costs about 7 bucks to make an 8 oz bottle for yourself, but you would pay 10 to 20 bucks in the store.

-- Homemade extract is great for gifting.
+- Great for gifting.
 Everyone loves getting homemade stuff they can actually use, and this stuff makes a great stocking stuffer.

 - Better flavor.
-Compared to store bought vanilla extract, homemade has a much sweeter and potent flavor that everyone is sure to love.
+Compared to store-bought vanilla extract, homemade has a much sweeter and more potent flavor that everyone is sure to love.

 - Place your vanilla beans In a jar or a bottle that can have an airtight seal.